nemo0622/pokeemerald-expansion/README.md

 - Name Box branch by Tustin2121
 - View Pokédex from Party Menu by RavePossum
 - Different Wild Encounter Tables by Bivurnum
+- New Shop UI by mudskip
+- New Continue Menu UI by Archie

 ### Graphics
 - Pokémon Sprites: